Universidad Carlos III de Madrid - UC3M

 THE EURO AREA CRISIS

-For an explanation of the origins of the Great Financial recession, see the 2009 reports’ chapters 1 and 2:
+For an explanation of the origins of the Great Financial Recession, see the 2009 reports’ chapters 1 and 2:

 Chapter 1 OVERVIEW OF THE FINANCIAL CRISIS Bank of Spain Annual Report 2009